In the closing days of the presidential race, Mitt Romney faces a new set of headwinds.

 Hurricane Sandy might be the ultimate twist in the election—and its ferocious squalls along with some stumbles this week by Romney point toward a campaign that may struggle in the final dash to Nov.
 6. This doesn’t mean President Obama is a guaranteed lock for a second term, only that the momentum that carried Romney forward over the past month appears to have stalled.

 The Republican ducked questions Tuesday about his call at a GOP primary debate last year to shift the responsibilities for disaster relief from the federal government to states and private enterprises.
 On top of that, his running mate, Wisconsin Rep. Paul Ryan, put forward a budget that cuts funding to states for disaster aid.
-The campaign issued a statement on Wednesday saying a Romney administration would "ensure FEMA has the funding it needs to fulfill its mission."

-And it’s Obama, the Democrat, touring the devastation caused by the hurricane on Wednesday with the keynote speaker at the Republican National Convention—New Jersey Gov. Chris Christie.
+And It’s Obama, the Democrat, touring the devastation caused by the hurricane on Wednesday with the keynote speaker at the Republican National Convention—New Jersey Gov. Chris Christie.
 Romney is working crowds down in Florida on Wednesday, but Obama has the opportunity to appear presidential.